perftool-incubator/multiplex/README.md

 Multiplex requires a JSON file with the following format:
 ```
 {
-    "global-options":
-    [
+    "global-options": [
     {
         "name": "common-params",
-            "params":
-                [
+        "params": [
         {
             "arg": "bs", "vals": [ "4k", "8k" ], "role": "client"
         },
         {
             "arg": "rw", "vals": [ "read", "write" ]
         }
         ]
     }
     ],
-    "sets":
+    "sets": [
     [
-            [
         {
             "include": "common-params"
         },
         {
             "arg": "ioengine", "vals": [ "sync" ]
         }
     ]
     ]
 }
 ```

 ### global-options
 The `global-options` section is required.
-It contains blocks of general configuration data can be replicated and included in the `sets` section.
+It contains blocks of general configuration data that can be replicated and included in the `sets` section.
-In this section, you may have an array of multi-value parameters that are common to the test run as "common-params".
+In this section, you may have an array of multi-value parameters that are common to the test run such as "common-params".
 Multi-value params are specified with the `args` and `vals` keywords.
 The `role` key is optional and defaults to 'client' if omitted.
 Valid roles are: "client", "server" and "all".

-Also, you may have a block to define benchmark or tooling specific settings.
-Example:
-"crucible-defaults".

 These blocks must have "name" and "params" key values.